The Novikov conjecture on Cheeger spaces: Smoothly stratified spaces, iie metrics, and mezzoperversities

 given by collapsing the fibers of the boundary fibration.
 Changing $\eps$ yields diffeomorphic spaces, so a more invariant way of making this construction is to replace $Y$ in $\hat X$ with its inward-pointing spherical normal bundle, a process known as the `radial blow-up of $\hat X$ along $Y.$'

-This process of replacing $\hat X$ by $\wt X$ is already present in Thom's seminal \cite{Thom:Ensembles}, and versions of it have appeared in Verona's `resolution of singularities' \cite{Verona} and the `d\'eplissage' of Brasselet-Hector-Saralegi \cite{BHS}.
-These constructions show that any stratified space as described above (a Thom-Mather stratification) can be replaced with an equivalent smooth manifold, possibly with corners.
-Our version of this fact, described in \cite[\S 2]{ALMP11}, is to replace $\hat X$ through a sequence of radial blow-ups with a manifold with corners carrying the following structure, identified by Richard Melrose:
+This process of replacing $\hat X$ by $\wt X$ is already present in Thom's seminal work \cite{Thom:Ensembles}, and versions of it have appeared in Verona's `resolution of singularities' \cite{Verona} and the `d\'eplissage' of Brasselet-Hector-Saralegi \cite{BHS}.
+These constructions show that any stratified space as described above (a Thom-Mather stratification) can be resolved to a smooth manifold, possibly with corners.
+Our version involves modifying $\hat X$ through a sequence of radial blow-ups to obtain a manifold with corners $\wt X$, the boundaries of which carry coherent iterated fibrations.
+This structure was identified by Richard Melrose, and described carefully in \cite[\S 2]{ALMP11}: